 Arguably the most important C, cut quality determines the brilliance and sparkle a diamond displays.
 In the GIA grading lab, a diamond is visually assessed for its light performance, proportions and craftsmanship (symmetry/polish).
 A grade of Excellent, Very Good, Good, Fair or Poor is then assigned to the stone.

-Check out the video below to see a diamond ring from James Allen’s TrueHearts collection with the best of the best cut quality and how it looks like in different lighting conditions.
+Check out the video below to see a diamond ring from James Allen’s TrueHearts collection with the best of the best cut quality and view it under different lighting conditions.

 If you want a diamond that is full of life and vibrant sparkle, you should only buy diamonds that are graded as Excellent (GIA) or Ideal (AGS).
 You will also need to be discerning and pay attention to the diamond’s proportions and facet precision.